 If you didn’t know, September is National Atrial Fibrillation Awareness Month.
-As many patients in our community have heart valve disease and atrial fibrillation, here are 5 important facts about atrial fibrillation.
+As up to 35% of patients in our community have heart valve disease AND atrial fibrillation, here are 6 important facts about atrial fibrillation.

 1. What is Atrial Fibrillation?